zama-ai/fhevm/docs/references/gateway_api.md

 #### Description

-This endpoint returns a JSON object containing a signcryption of the plaintext value of an FHE ciphertext that has been (obliviously) decrypted by the TKMS.
+This end-point returns a JSON object containing a signcryption of the plaintext value of an FHE ciphertext that has been (obliviously) decrypted by the TKMS.
 More specifically the TKMS servers carry out a partial decryption resulting in each of them knowing a secret share of the plaintext.
 They each then signcrypt their share of the plaintext.
 The response consists of each of these signcryptions along with meta information about the threshold setup and which server provides each signcrypted share of the result.
-Since the signcryption is based on secret sharing it means that only a subset, specifically >1/3 of the total signatures (if n nodes are signing), is required to recover the result (assuming all returned signcryptions are correct).
+Since the signcryption is based on secret sharing it means that only a subset, specifically >1/3 of the total signature, is required to recover the result (assuming all returned signcryptions are correct).

 #### Query Parameters

-Multiple parameters must be supplied as a json file.
+Multiple parameters must be supplied as a JSON file:
 - `signature`: A hex (lower-case) encoded EIP712 signature on the parameters of the request by a key owner permitted to do reencrypt of the ciphertext in question.
 - `client_address`: An EIP-55 encoded address (that is, including the `0x` prefix) of the end-user who is supposed to learn the reencrypted response.
 - `enc_key`: The hex (lower-case) encoded public encryption key (libsodium) which the reencryption should be signcrypted under.